IFSA University of Otago

 15 point classes in New Zealand are equal to one Haverford credit.
 Students must take at least 60 points.
 This is equivalent to four courses at Haverford.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

-Accounting, Anatomy, Anthropology, Applied Sciences, Archaeology, Art History, Biochemistry, Biology, Biomedical Sciences, Business Studies, Chemistry, Classics, Communications, Computer Science, Economics, Education, English, Film, Finance, Food Science, Gender Studies, Genetics, Geography, Geology, History, Immunology, Information Sciences, Linguistics, Management, Maori Studies, Marine Sciences, Marketing, Mathematics, Media, Microbiology, Music, Neuroscience, Oceanography, Pacific Studies, Philosophy, Politics, Psychology, Social Work, Sociology, Statistics, Theater
+Accounting, Anatomy, Anthropology, Applied Sciences, Archaeology, Art History, Biochemistry, Biology, Biomedical Sciences, Business Studies, Chemistry, Classics, Communications, Computer Science, Economics, Education, English, Film, Finance, Food Science, Gender Studies, Genetics, Geography, Geology, History, Immunology, Information Sciences, Linguistics, Management, Maori Studies, Marine Sciences, Marketing, Mathematics, Media, Microbiology, Music, Neuroscience, Oceanography, Pacific Studies, Philosophy, Physics, Politics, Psychology, Social Work, Sociology, Statistics, Theater

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.